MystenLabs/deepbookv3/packages/deepbook/move-docs/order.md

 Amounts to settle for a cancelled or modified order.
 Modifies the order in place.
 Returns the base, quote and deep quantities to settle.
-Refund quantity is the amount to refund to the order owner Modify_order is a flag to indicate whether the order should be modified.
+Cancel quantity used to calculate the quantity outputs.
+Modify_order is a flag to indicate whether the order should be modified.